 S.No.
-Programme Subject Eligibility (XII) or any equivalent Examination conducted by a State (AII) of any equivalent examination conducted by a State pattern taking Biology or Botany or Zoology or chemistry 1 B Sc Biotechnology as subjects at the Higher Secondary level 1.
-D. Sc.
-Diotectiniology Candidates who have passed Higher Secondary Education (XII) or any equivalent Examination conducted by a State Government or a University or Board under the 10+2 pattern preferably taking Mathematics/Statistics/Computer/Information Science being one of the subjects (OR) 3 year diploma after 10 th or 10+2 pattern of education taking computer science/maths 2.
+Programme Subject Eligibility 1.
 B. Sc.
+Biotechnology Candidates who have passed Higher Secondary Education (XII) or any equivalent Examination conducted by a State Government or a University or Board under the 10+2 pattern taking Biology or Botany or Zoology or chemistry as subjects at the Higher Secondary level.
+Candidates who have passed Higher Secondary Education (XII) or any equivalent Examination conducted by a State Government or a University or Board under the 10+2 pattern preferably taking Mathematics/Statistics/Computer/Information Science being one of the subjects (OR) 3 year diploma after 10 th or 10+2 pattern of education taking computer science/maths 2.
+B. Sc.
 Computer Science as one of the subject.
-Candidates who have passed Higher Secondary Education (XII) or any equivalent Examination conducted by a State Government or a University or Board under the $10+2$ 2 DCa Missoliala pattern taking Biology or Botany Zoology or chemistry as 5.
+Candidates who have passed Higher Secondary Education 3.
 B. Sc.
-Microbiology subjects at the Higher Secondary level.
-(XII) or any equivalent Examination conducted by a State (AII) of any equivalent Examination conducted by a State Government or a University or Board under the $10+2$ pattern preferably taking Mathematics/Statistics/Computer/Information Science being one of the subjects (OR) 3 year diploma after 10^{th} or Information 10+2 pattern of education taking computer science/maths 4.
-B. Sc.
-Technology as one of the subject.
-Candidates who have passed Higher Secondary Education (XII) or any equivalent Examination conducted by a State Government or a University or Board under the 10+2 pattern preferably taking Mathematics/Statistics/Computer/Information Science being one of the subjects (OR) 3 year diploma after 10^{44} or 5 D C. Computer 10+2 pattern of education taking computer science/maths 5.
-B. Sc.
-Technology as one of the subject.
-(XII) or any equivalent Examination conducted by a State (AII) of any equivalent Examination conducted by a State Government or a University or Board under the $10+2$ pattern preferably taking Mathematics/Statistics/Computer/Information Science being one of the subjects (OR) 3 year diploma after 10^{th} or Computer Science(10+2 pattern of education taking computer science/maths 6.
+Microbiology (XII) or any equivalent Examination conducted by a State Government or a University or Board under the 10+2 pattern taking Biology or Botany Zoology or chemistry as subjects at the Higher Secondary level.
+4. B. Sc.
+Information Technology Candidates who have passed Higher Secondary Education (XII) or any equivalent Examination conducted by a State Government or a University or Board under the 10+2 pattern preferably taking Mathematics/Statistics/Computer/Information Science being one of the subjects (OR) 3 year diploma after 10 th or 10+2 pattern of education taking computer science/maths as one of the subject.
+5. B. Sc.
+Computer Technology Candidates who have passed Higher Secondary Education (XII) or any equivalent Examination conducted by a State Government or a University or Board under the 10+2 pattern preferably taking Mathematics/Statistics/Computer/Information Science being one of the subjects (OR) 3 year diploma after 10 th or 10+2 pattern of education taking computer science/maths as one of the subject.
+D.C.
+Computer Science( Candidates who have passed Higher Secondary Education (XII) or any equivalent Examination conducted by a State Government or a University or Board under the 10+2 pattern preferably taking Mathematics/Statistics/Computer/Information Science being one of the subjects (OR) 3 year diploma after 10 th or 10+2 pattern of education taking computer science/maths 6.
 B.Sc.
 Cognitive Systems) as one of the subject.